 - Support for marketplaces – Marketplaces are part of the platform building portion of Stripe, but it's a little more streamlined, with options for working with your merchants, giving out instant payments, and setting up commission structures.

 - Mobile commerce – Stripe Relay is similar to this, but the mobile commerce section promotes the use of Android and iOS apps so that you can collect the payments in those app forms.
 You even get a feature for saving customer data in the app, allowing customers to make quick payments in the future.
+All of your stats, payments, and business details are on the mobile interface.
+Both Android and iOS versions are available.

 Stripe Review: The Rates and Extra Fees